Back to the future?

 Failure to adjust to this new due diligence environment can lead to unfavorable investment outcomes.

-A panel of private equity deal experts discuss the trends behind the deal statistics and outcomes from Q3 2018.
+A panel of private equity deal experts discuss the trends behind the deal statistics and outcomes from a record setting 2018.